JungXue/Research_Masters_jxue/README.md

-Anomaly Detection in Emergency Department Arrival
+Anomaly Detection in Emergency Department Arrival, with Bayesian Hierarchical Models
 =======================================

 Research Masters, Department of Statistics, University of Auckland